 Encountering the Risen Christ in the Now

-The finest prose, the deepest and most profound theological musings, and the most passionate, eloquent, and meaningful of sermons are all grossly and hilariously inadequate in communicating God’s nature, love and power when compared to the fulsome joy and spiritual fecundity that flows from authentic encounter.
-Revelation, rejuvenation, refreshment and fullness of life flow organically, …
+The finest prose, the deepest and most profound theological musings, and even the most passionate, eloquent, and carefully crafted sermons are, by comparison, both inadequate and faintly absurd when set beside the fulsome joy and spiritual fecundity that flow from authentic encounter.
+God’s nature, love, and power are not finally communicated by language; they are encountered.
+And from …

 + Read More